Why publish in E-psychologie

 • Data analyses, (expected) results,

-• Discussion, including comparisons with similar standard methods, (dis)advantages, possible pitfalls and any troubleshooting measures to counteract them, study limitation,
+• Discussion, including comparisons with similar standard methods, (dis)advantages, possible pitfalls and any troubleshooting measures to counteract them, study limitations,

 • Conclusions.